- Location: New Mexico

 If your vehicle has other specifications, such as the need for hazardous materials placards or the use of air brakes, then you will have to take additional tests.
 Bus drivers and tanker-truck drivers also must pass specialized knowledge tests.

-Once you're issued a learner's permit and after you've completed your professional driver training you will be required to pass a three-part skills test.
+Once you're issued a learner's permit and after you've completed your professional driver training, you will be required to pass a skills test.

 Make this appointment at an outside testing office; see the MVD website for details.
 The third-party testing service charges varying fees.